Mumbai Rains: From Diverted BEST Bus Routes And Traffic Snarls To Airport And Local Train Status- Click Here For Latest Updates

-Mumbai woke up to a rainy morning as several areas in the city saw light to moderate rainfall on Sunday, June 25.
-The city has been receiving heavy rainfall since yesterday with waterlogging and traffic snarls reported at several low-lying areas last evening.
+Mumbai woke up to a rainy morning as several areas in the city saw light to moderate rainfall on Monday, June 26.
+The city has been receiving heavy rainfall since yesterday with several areas reporting traffic snarls on Sunday.
+The BMC, in a statement to ANI, said, "In the last 24 hours, Mumbai city received 31 mm of rainfall, Eastern Suburbs received 54 mm of rainfall & Western Suburbs received 59 mm of rainfall."

-India Meteorological Department (IMD) has issued an Orange alert for Raigad and Ratnagiri and a Yellow alert for Palghar, Mumbai, Thane, and Sindhudurg.
+The formation of synoptic conditions, such as a low-pressure area in the Bay of Bengal region, cyclonic circulation over Gujarat's Kutch region, and an active trough spread over Maharashtra to coastal Karnataka, has been cited by the weather forecasting agency as the reasons behind the heavy rainfall prediction in the area.

+It had earlier sounded a yellow and an 'orange alert' for Mumbai city and surrounding areas respectively.

-The weather agency has also predicted generally cloudy skies with moderate rainfall and occasional intense spells for the city and suburbs over the next 48 hours.
+The IMD has also predicted moderate to heavy rainfall and occasional intense spells for the city and suburbs over the next 48 hours.

 No disruptions in services

-Mumbai's temperature on Sunday morning is 24.5°C, while the humidity is 95%.
-The weather agency said maximum and minimum temperatures are likely to be around 30°C & 24°C.
+Mumbai's temperature on Monday morning is 25.8°C, while the humidity is 97%.
+The weather agency said maximum and minimum temperatures are likely to be around 28°C & 24°C.

 As of this morning, no disruptions in BEST bus or local train services have been reported while the traffic is running smoothly so far as the BMC quickly deployed pumps to clear out the accumulated water.